The Farmer’s Cat: Does The Farmer’s Dog Make Cat Food?

 Human-grade fresh food

-Smalls’ fresh food comes in four protein-rich options: chicken, turkey, beef, or fish.
-Each recipe is available in either a smooth or ground texture to help especially picky eaters find the mouthfeel they like.
+Smalls’ fresh food comes in six protein-rich options: chicken, turkey, beef, pork, fish, or fish & chicken (at the time of writing, the beef option is not available).
+Each recipe is offered in either a smooth or ground texture to help especially picky eaters find the mouthfeel they like.
+Additionally, Smalls just launched a premium “pulled” texture for its chicken and turkey recipes.
+This pulled texture offers whole, shredded meat for cats that like to tear at their food.

 The food is delivered in 11.5 oz. portions with measured lines to help you divide each meal appropriately.
 This requires minimal work from you at mealtime, and it helps cut down on packaging waste.
 If you want, you can add a custom-shaped Smalls container to your first order for the leftovers.